 Chipping drills for beginners at home

-Some of the routines above can be adapted so you can practise them at home.
+Some of the routines above can be adapted so you can practice them at home.
 Here are a couple more to add to your routine.
 All you need is some clear space and a carpeted floor.

 Rug and tea towel